 How I Almost Became a Fraud Victim

 During all this confusion, I received an email.
-It was from Canada Post and it said I had a package at one of their facilities but the address on the package was too hard for them to read so they couldn’t verify who it was sent by.
+It was from Canada Post (or so I thought) and it said I had a package at one of their facilities but the address on the package was too hard for them to read so they couldn’t verify who it was sent by.
 In order to fix this and for them to be able to send it to me, I needed to click a link in their email to talk with one of their chatbots.
 I did mindlessly, and then I was told I needed to provide them with some personal information, including my credit card number, and pay $5 to ship the package to me.

 I know you may be reading this and thinking “Oh come on, that’s obviously a phishing scam!”
 But here’s the thing, I was busy, overtired from moving, and already dealing with misplaced mail.
 It made sense to me at the time, so I clicked on the link, put in my credit card info, and was just about to hit submit when a voice yelled in my head “Hey…wait a minute.
 Are you sure this is from Canada Post?”

 There were tons of red flags I ignored because I was just on auto-pilot.
 I didn’t check the email address domain it was sent from.
 I also didn’t check the URL for the webpage it directed me to.
 I also didn’t even clue into the fact that the chatbot seemed a bit off in its responses.
 Luckily my intuition kicked in at the last second, and when I checked things over, it was very clear that I narrowly escaped being defrauded.